-We expect to continue to generate net positive operating cash flow as we have done in the last three fiscal years.
-The cash we generate from our operations enables us to fund ongoing operations, our research and development projects for new products and technologies, and other business activities.
-We continually evaluate our cash needs and may decide it is best to raise additional capital or seek alternative financing sources to fund our operations, the growth of our business, to take advantage of unanticipated strategic opportunities, or to strengthen our financial position, including through drawdowns on existing or new debt facilities or new financing (debt and equity) funds.
+We expect to continue to manage our cash from operations effectively, together with deploying cash in working capital for growth.
+The cash we generate from our operations enables us to fund ongoing operations, our research and development projects for new products and technologies, working capital and other business activities.
+As part of our cash management strategy, we concentrate cash deposits with large financial institutions subject to the strictest regulations.
+We continually evaluate our cash needs and may decide it is best to raise additional capital or seek alternative financing sources in order to fund our operations, and the growth of our business, take advantage of unanticipated strategic opportunities, or strengthen our financial position, including through drawdowns on existing or new debt facilities or new financing (debt and equity) funds.
 In the future, we may enter into other arrangements for potential investments in, or acquisitions of, complementary businesses, services or technologies, which could require us to seek additional equity or debt financing.
 Additional funds may not be available on terms favorable to us or at all.
 Conversely, we may also from time to time determine that it is in our best interests to voluntarily repay certain indebtedness early.
-We believe that our current sources of funds will provide us with adequate liquidity during the 12-month period following July 1, 2022, as well as in the long-term.
+We believe that our current sources of funds will provide us with adequate liquidity during the 12-month period following June 30, 2023, as well as in the long-term.